aragon25/auto-installer/README.md

 - `--install`:
   - Calls `github_download` to fetch `.deb` assets from repositories listed in `github.conf`.
+  - Installs `.deb` files using `apt-get` after checking package architecture; incompatible packages are skipped.
   - Executes all `*-installer.sh` scripts (except the main script) found in the same directory.
-  - Installs `.deb` files using `apt-get` after checking package architecture; incompatible packages are skipped.
 - `--deinstall`:
-  - Invokes installer scripts with `-d` and removes installed `.deb` packages via `apt-get remove`.
+  - Removes installed `.deb` packages via `apt-get remove` and invokes installer scripts with `-d`.

 The script stores ETag/cache data in a local `.etag` directory to avoid unnecessary GitHub API calls.